-Students should note that the contents of these publications are subject to change without notice except by the normal procedures of NSCAD.
+Students should note that the contents of these publications are subject to change without notice.
 The Academic Calendar is published in advance of the academic year to which it relates.
 Changes will be posted on the NSCAD website as soon as reasonably possible.
 Every student accepted for enrolment at NSCAD shall be deemed to have agreed to any such deletion, revision or addition whether made before or after said acceptance.